graezykev/ts-eslint-standard-js/steps.md

 ![alt text](image-1.png)

-create `react-code-2.jsx` with the same code:
+create `react-code-2.jsx` with the same code as `react-code-1.tsx`, and lint it:

-now lint the `jsx` file:

 ```sh
 npx eslint react-code-2.jsx
 ```

+you'll see some problems but not related to real code problems.

 ![alt text](image-2.png)

-because `.jsx` file is not define in the ESLint config, let's configure it in `eslint.config.js`:
+that's because `.jsx` file is not specified in the ESLint configuration, let's configure it in `eslint.config.js`:

 ```diff
 export default [